isw-kudos/kudos-widgetcontainer-registration/README.md

 __Kudos Badges/Analytics requires version 5.0.4.__ [Download and install from here](http://kudosbadges.com/domino/isw/kudos/kudosweb.nsf/downloads/Kudos%20Downloads).
 This version is expected to be released December 15th (GMT+10).

-Copy the files from this repository on to your server. [https://github.com/isw-kudos/kudos-widgetcontainer-registration/archive/master.zip](Download link).
+Copy the files from this repository on to your server.
+[Download link](https://github.com/isw-kudos/kudos-widgetcontainer-registration/archive/master.zip).

 Run each of the appropriate wsadmin scripts (.py) for the Kudos products you have installed.
 Using your connections admin user.